Elizatoria/AIFinalProject/README.md

 <p>Future investigations could include experimenting with learning rates, exploring the impact of additional convolutional layers, or implementing regularization techniques to prevent overfitting.</p>

-I didn't gain any new information from ChatGPT, but I did use it as a Co-Pilot to help debug errors and explain things more fluently.
-Thus, I am including an APA style citation for it.
+<p>I didn't gain any new information from ChatGPT, but I did use it as a Co-Pilot to help debug errors and explain things more fluently.
+Thus, I am including an APA style citation for it.</p>
 OpenAI.
 (2024).
 ChatGPT (GPT-4) [Large language model]. https://chat.openai.com